scottclo/ansitx/README.md

 # ansitx (Work in progress)
 Converts text containing ANSI escapes to plain text while retaining cursor movements.
-Currently, it only supports a limited number of ANSI functions but is functional for neofetch and other uses.
+Currently, it only supports a limited number of ANSI functions but it's functional for neofetch and other uses.

-## Example
+## Examples
-plain text using ansitx
+With ansitx
 ```console
 $ pfetch | ansitx > plain.txt
 $ vi plain.txt